top of page

 1. Waking up with jaw soreness, cramps, or tension

-2. Sleep that feels more wrestling match than restful
+2. Sleep that feels more like a wrestling match than restful

 3. Sugar cravings that haunt your fridge